 If a specific disorder is the cause, it is treated.
 Vomiting caused by gastroenteritis usually stops on its own.

 Making sure children are well-hydrated is important.
-Fluids are usually given by mouth (see see Dehydration in Children).
+Fluids are usually given by mouth (see Dehydration in Children Dehydration in Children Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
+Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more ).
 Oral rehydration solutions that contain the right balance of electrolytes are used.
 In the United States, these solutions are widely available without a prescription from most pharmacies and from supermarkets.
 Sports drinks, sodas, juices, and similar drinks have too little sodium and too much carbohydrate and should not be used.

 Even children who are vomiting frequently may tolerate small amounts of solution that are given often.
 Typically, 1 teaspoon (5 milliliters) is given every 5 minutes.
 If children keep this amount down, the amount is gradually increased.
-Older children can be given popsicles or gelatin, although red versions of these foods can be confused with blood if children vomit again.
-With patience and encouragement, most children can take enough fluid by mouth to avoid the need for intravenous (IV) fluids.
-However, children with severe dehydration and those who do not take enough fluid by mouth may need IV fluids.
+With patience and encouragement, most children can take enough fluid by mouth to avoid the need for fluids by vein (intravenous fluids).
+However, children with severe dehydration and those who do not take enough fluid by mouth may need intravenous fluids.

 Usually, vomiting is caused by gastroenteritis due to a virus and causes no long-lasting or serious problems.